 How then, can a brand ensure that their customer service is done to the best of their abilities and will satisfy the modern Singaporean consumer?

-Well, one method in ensuring consistent and exemplary customer service is through branding.
-In this article, we’ll take you through certain elements of branding that helps with customer service.
+Well, one method of ensuring consistent and exemplary customer service is through branding.
+In this article, we’ll take you through certain elements of branding that help with customer service.

 Tone of Voice

 “Don’t speak to me like that!”